 The Minimus is best suited to those curious about minimizing their footwear but who are not yet ready to leap.
 The sole is supple, and the toe box is wide which greatly improves the feel of a shoe if you're looking for more foot freedom; however, the midfoot feels tight, almost as if trying to provide arch support, and the elevated heel does not ensure a true barefoot-like fit.
 After spending months training foot strength, this shoe actually hurt at the end of a long run or hike because it prevented our arches from working as a shock absorber, as we had been training it to do, and instead cut off circulation.

 These shoes will still help build lower leg strength, however, by allowing more freedom for your toes to bend and flex, so if you're looking for some modest gains in foot strength and mobility, this might be a decent shoe to try for a while.

-At just under $115, the Minimus isn't the best deal in this review, but it's not far off, either.
+The Minimus isn't the best deal in this review, but it's not far off, either.
 If you're looking for a slightly more supportive trail running or ultralight hiking shoe, and you're curious about minimizing your footwear, this could be a good way to start the transition.

 The New Balance Minimus 10v1 is certainly a minimized shoe, but it does not hit all of the key components of a barefoot-inspired or truly minimalist shoe.
 It features a 4mm heel-to-toe drop instead of the pure zero drop style lauded by the more pure minimal or "barefoot" shoe manufacturers.
 However, it still has a relatively wide toe box a flexible forefoot, as well as supple upper fabrics that allow your toes to bend and flex with relative ease.
 This might be a decent shoe for those unsure about committing to the stricter "barefoot" shoes.